-Mendy Brockman, through her attorney, sued the driver, the manufacturer of the seat belts in her car, and the windshield maker of her Honda car.
+Mendy Brockman, through her Denver personal injury lawyer, sued the driver, the manufacturer of the seat belts in her car, and the windshield maker of her Honda car.
 The seatbelt and windshield in Mendy’s vehicle malfunctioned, which contributed to her massive injuries.

 When a personal injury case goes to trial, juries have to decide which parties are at fault and what percent of fault each party has.
 In Mendy’s case, the jury had to decide who was more responsible for her injuries: the driver who pulled out in front of her to make a U-turn on the highway or the manufacturer that put a faulty windshield in her car, causing Mendy’s injuries to rise from severe to catastrophic.

 Mendy’s case went to trial almost four years after her car accident.
 In that time, Mendy sought medical care and hired an attorney to help her with the painful process of working with the other party’s insurance company.
 When Mendy’s doctors told her she was as close to cured as she would get, her attorneys sent a demand for the cost of her medical treatment and the emotional trauma she suffered during treatment for her injuries.
 Eventually, her case went to trial before a jury.